run2bizdocs/docs-1/pt-br/docs/citsmart-esp-8/processes/change/use/execute-change.md

-title: Executar (revisar e fechar) a mudança
+title: Encerrar a mudança
 Description: Permite executar a mudança
-#Executar (revisar e fechar) a mudança
+#Encerrar a mudança

-Esta funcionalidade permite executar a mudança, explanando todos os fatos ocorridos no ciclo de vida da mudança, favorecendo assim o reexame e fiscalização da alteração criada a fim de reduzir custos e riscos para a organização.
+Esta funcionalidade permite encerrar a mudança, explanando todos os fatos ocorridos no ciclo de vida da mudança, favorecendo assim o reexame e fiscalização da alteração criada a fim de reduzir custos e riscos para a organização.

 Antes de começar
 ----------------